Screen#

 color

 Optional.
-The outline color of the circle.
+Sets the fill color of the circle.
 Options include:

 • BLUE